HuSophia/Tskin-DNN/README.md

 - Run the code, which will execute data processing, model training, evaluation, and visualization.
 - Examine the saved model, history plots, and prediction histograms to assess the performance of the skin temperature bias prediction model.

-# License
-**All Rights Reserved**

-This code is protected by copyright law, and all rights are reserved.
-No permissions are granted to use, modify, or distribute this code.
-This project is not open source, and it is intended for private or internal use only.
-Any usage beyond that requires explicit written consent from the code's creator.

 # Acknowledgments
 I would like to express my sincere gratitude to the NOAA MiRS team for their invaluable contributions to our weekly meetings.
 Their insights and thoughtful discussions have played a significant role in advancing code production and fostering a collaborative and productive atmosphere.
 I am truly appreciative of the dedication and expertise of the team, which has made this endeavor all the more meaningful.